Jimmy Carter 1976 presidential campaign

 The 1976 Democratic National Convention was held at Madison Square Garden in New York City.
-Carter, after getting a sufficient number of delegates to be the nominee, shortlisted six possible vice presidential candidates and finally selected Walter Mondale of Minnesota.
+Carter, after getting a sufficient number of delegates to be the nominee, shortlisted six possible vice presidential candidates and finally selected Mondale of Minnesota.
 While choosing Mondale, Carter emphasized Mondale's experience in Washington D.C. as he himself was a Southern "outsider".
-With President Ford's declining approval ratings, former Governor of California Ronald Reagan announced his candidacy for president, but Ford finally won the Republican nomination with 1,187 delegates to Reagan's 1,070.
+With President Ford's declining approval ratings, former California governor Ronald Reagan announced his candidacy for president, but Ford finally won the Republican nomination with 1,187 delegates to Reagan's 1,070.

-The Carter campaign used various television advertisements that promised to bring back integrity and trust in the government after Watergate.
-Walter Mondale and Rosalynn Carter, too, campaigned for the ticket in various states.
+The Carter campaign used various television advertisements that promised to bring back integrity and trust in the government after the Watergate scandal.
+Mondale and Rosalynn Carter, too, campaigned for the ticket in various states.
 The League of Women Voters decided to conduct debates between the presidential and vice-presidential candidates, to which both the campaigns agreed.
-In one of the presidential debates, while answering a question on the US relationship with the Soviet Union and its influence in Europe, Ford said: "There is no Soviet domination of Eastern Europe and there never will be under a Ford administration."
+In one of the presidential debates, while answering a question on the U.S. relationship with the Soviet Union and its influence in Europe, Ford said: "There is no Soviet domination of Eastern Europe and there never will be under a Ford administration."
 This gaffe likely damaged Ford's campaign.
 On election day, Carter carried 23 states with 297 electoral votes, while Ford won 27 states with 240 electoral votes.
-However, Ford left office with a 52% approval rating and 32% disapproval rating.
+However, Ford left office with a 52 percent approval rating and 32 percent disapproval rating.